kwsportracing/site/docs/rules.md

 - Intermediate/Yellow: Once bike in front of you has initiated their turn in, inside passing is restricted until after the apex.
 Passing on outside permitted.
 - Advanced/Red: Passing permitted anywhere.
 However this is a track day, not a race.
 Do not be overly aggressive

-If you are in a session below the one you've registered in, you absolutely MUST respect the riders in that session and the corresponding passing rules.
-Failure to do so will result in the suspension of your step-down privileges for that day.

 Remember, everyone is here with a common hobby and the desire to improve.
 Do not be afraid to ask for help & advice.
 Likewise, please be generous and pass on your skills to other riders.
 Be social and part of the community!

 ![rules](/img/rules.jpg)